Dragon

 " My father etc ...
 Wonderful childhood blah blah ... "

-The point is, if it were family loyalty that kept me in my father's machines I would have given them up years ago.
+The point is, if it were only family loyalty that kept me in my father's machines I would have given them up years ago.
 It would have been easier to buy a replacement, except that that replacement did not exist.
 To give up the Dragon would have been to give up a part of me, embrace my disability and settle for less.

 Instead I used a machine (it is not a wheelchair in the sense you know) which enabled me to live as the able-bodied self I had grown up as.
 To be fair, that machine was a prototype when it was new and is now nearly ten years old.
 If it were a horse it should be put out to pasture - spend its retiring years in the lap of work-free luxury.
 To use an experimental (and some will know that that means temperamental) Dan Everard design was preferable to any of the best wheelchairs on the market.
 I had no choice.

-When I took driving lessons all the obvious comments were made - how easy it would be and how good at driving I would be because I had been using wheels all my life.
+When I took driving lessons in a car all the obvious comments were made - how easy it would be and how good at driving I would be because I had been using wheels all my life.
 Do you know how many times I have heard "careful speedy - did you take a driving test for that?" as I walked past people - funny.

 How frustrating then that I could not do it - I could not master a car on my first lesson.
 Like every other learner driver I got in the car thinking "how hard can this be?" - HARD.
 Because, like every other pedestrian, I had never moved in a way which did not come instinctively.
 I failed my driving test twice before I passed, yet there had been a point before my second birthday when I would be told off for knocking into things in my first chair - my parents and I knew that it was my own clumsiness and not the fault of the machine.